 But episode five seems unformed to me.
 The interaction between the protagonist Hosea (played by Layton Williams), an influencer who’s into 80s kitsch, feels one dimensional and flat.
 I wonder if it’s because creator Greg Davies doesn’t know enough about gen Z. The whole episode is about the generation gap (Wicky is 50), but if you don’t know enough about what you don’t know, it’s hard to get the narrative right, if you get my drift.

 I know nothing about Davies – I’ve seen him a few times on the Graham Norton show.
 But my suspicion is that Wicky is not actually a character Davies created, but Davies himself.
-And that feels like a major constraint.
+And that might be the major factor constraining the series’ trajectory.
 We never really get to see Wicky’s transformation throughout the series.

 The last episode – The One, is more about Wicky than Maggie (played by Jo Hartley) his old flame.
 At the end of the episode, Wicky remains clueless as to why Maggie left him 20 years ago, and that annoyed me – I expected more from Wicky.
-After cleaning up the spilt blood and guts left by the fuck-ups people make, I reckon Wicky’s a lot more insightful about humanity than the curry and beer loving ‘fat’ bloke he presents as in the beginning and also at the end.
+After cleaning up the spilt blood and guts left by the fuck-ups people make, I reckon Wicky’s a lot more insightful than the curry and beer loving ‘fat’ bloke he presents as in the beginning of the series.

 Still, I look forward to Season two.